 Description This proposal is for two separate, but related activities.
 This would first pay for the costs of a rate study for PAS and chore services to develop a new methodology for establishing payment rate for these services.
 Second, this proposal would fund the implementation associated with a third party fiscal agent or fiscal intermediary who would process payments for these services when billed.
 These activities are eligible for administrative federal match at 50 percent.
-Development of new rate methodologies: 12-15 months Timeframe Procurement and implementation of a fiscal intermediary: 24-30 months Addresses provider complaints about PAS and chore services How it reimbursement rates.
-Increases efficiency of the state government to enhances or expands process and pay HCBS providers.
-Medicaid HCBS Additional Nebraska's plans to procure a fiscal intermediary and change the rate Information methodology for Personal Assistance Services and Chore services will not (10/2021)result in reduced provider payment rates as compared to those in place as of April 1, 2021.
+Timeframe Development of new rate methodologies: 12-15 months Procurement and implementation of a fiscal intermediary: 24-30 months How it enhances or expands Medicaid HCBS Addresses provider complaints about PAS and chore services reimbursement rates.
+Increases efficiency of the state government to process and pay HCBS providers.
+Additional Information (10/2021) Nebraska's plans to procure a fiscal intermediary and change the rate methodology for Personal Assistance Services and Chore services will not result in reduced provider payment rates as compared to those in place as of April 1, 2021.
 The investments made to complete these activities will strengthen HCBS, as a fiscal intermediary will provide additional support and more resources to these providers than what is currently in place today.
 Furthermore, completing a rate study and formal analysis, which has not been done in many years, will inform DHHS on the state of Medicaid payment for these HCBS.
-This information then can be used to make future decisions regarding payment rates that can positively impact access for these services.
-Procuring a fiscal intermediary: This would add some new costs to the Initiative Sustainability Medicaid program, while providing switch savings as it would have the Beyond 2024 benefit of sun setting some legacy functionality in NFOCUS and would likely fit into the longer-term strategy of Nebraska's new iServe system under iBEEM.
+This information then can be used to make future decisions regarding payment rates that can positively affect access for these services.
+Initiative Sustainability Beyond 2024 Procuring a fiscal intermediary: This would add some new costs to the Medicaid program, while providing switch savings as it would have the benefit of sun setting some legacy functionality in NFOCUS and would likely fit into the longer-term strategy of Nebraska's new iServe system under iBEEM.
 This would also likely significantly improve the provider experience in a number of ways.
-Changing rate methodologies: In the event the rate study determines that rates need to be increased in an amount that is not able to be absorbed within current appropriations, a budget issue may be needed; or, provider associations may present a bill for funding in the Nebraska Legislature.
+Changing rate methodologies: In the event the rate study determines that rates need to be increased in an amount that is not able to be absorbed within current appropriations, a budget issue may be needed; or, provider Progress associations may present a bill for funding in the Nebraska Legislature.
+The project was approved by CMS effective January 31, 2022.
+Internal update (4/2022) planning and implementation is currently underway.

-NEW (2/1/22): Funding increase to address workforce shortages and continued increased costs due to COVID-19 for all four of Nebraska's Waivers (TBI, AD, CDD, and DDAD)
+Funding increase to address workforce shortages and continued increased costs due to COVID-19 for all four of Nebraska's Waivers (TBI, AD, CDD, and DDAD)